sseanik/python-cheatsheet-1531/README.md

 # Removes and returns the last element of a dictionary
 fruits.popitem() # ('watermelon', 1)
 # After: {'orange': 5, 'pear': 3, 'lemon': 1}

-# Return a value from a dictionary given the key, otherwise insert a new key and/or value
-fruits.setdefault("orange") # 5
-fruits.setdefault("apple", 4) # 4
-# After: {'orange': 5, 'pear': 3, 'lemon': 1, 'apple': 4}

 del fruits["orange"] # Removes the 'orange' key and its value